-Combining the skills and knowledge of Russian geologists with an efficient, Swedish organization, we strive to create a world-class exploration company.
-Our business model is based on using our expertise in identifying high potential areas, while cooperating with partners to develop them into production.
+Combining the skills and knowledge of Russian geologists with an efficient, Swedish organization, we strive to create a world-class gold company.
+Our business model is based on using our expertise in identifying high potential areas.
+The aim is to achieve short-term gains, while creating long-term value.